 Little Stars (Wrap around care): Manager: Mrs Dee.
-Staff: Mrs Ching and Mrs Cohen.
+Staff: Miss and Mrs Cohen.

 Assistant Caretaker: Mrs Spalding

-Lunchtime Staff: Mrs Spalding, Mrs Gale, Mrs Colenso, Mrs Turnbull, Mrs Chance, Mrs Ching, Mrs Powell- Davies
+Lunchtime Staff: Mrs Spalding, Mrs Gale, Mrs Colenso, Mrs Smith, Mrs Chance, Mrs Powell- Davies, Mrs Cohen

 Office Staff: Mrs Miller, Mrs Dee and Mrs Waldron